Froudd/simpleheatpump/doc/source/index.rst

 ..
-Brauhaus cost simulation documentation master file, based on a file created by sphinx-quickstart on Tue Apr  4 14:47:38 2023.
+Heat Pump simulation documentation master file, based on a file created by sphinx-quickstart on Tue Apr 4 14:47:38 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Brauhaus cost simulation's documentation!
+Welcome to Heat Pump simulation's documentation!
 =============================================

 .. toctree::